 Share your thoughts in the comment box below…

-Do you think Gratitude Meditation might be a fun activity for YOUR FAMILY?
+Do you think Gratitude Meditation might be a fun activity for you?

-And if you want to know more about this little fruit, read this recent article on cranberries!
+And if you want to know more about this little fruit, read this article on cranberries!